-In addition to the above attenuation effects, our model of joint exchange-rate and yield-curve dynamics delivers a propagation effect of conventional policy to foreign bond yields.
-Propagation occurs through global risk management by arbitrageurs.
+In addition to the above attenuation effects, we show a propagation effect of conventional policy to foreign bond yields.
+Propagation occurs because of hedging by arbitrageurs.
 By entering into the CCT in response to the home short-rate cut, arbitrageurs become more exposed to the risk that the foreign short rate drops and the foreign currency depreciates.
 Foreign bonds provide a natural hedge for that risk because their price rises when the foreign short rate drops.
 Hence, arbitrageurs increase their demand for foreign bonds, causing foreign bond yields to drop.

-Our model delivers additional new predictions on the transmission of unconventional policies such as QE and foreign exchange intervention.
-Following QE purchases of home bonds by the home central bank, prices of home bonds rise.
+Consider next the transmission of unconventional monetary policy.
+Following QE purchases of home bonds, their prices rise.
 Arbitrageurs accommodate the increased demand for home bonds by holding fewer such bonds.
 This renders them less exposed to a rise in the home short rate and more willing to hold foreign currency, which depreciates when the home short rate rises.
 Arbitrageurs also become more willing to hold foreign bonds, which hedge the foreign currency position against a drop in the foreign short rate.
 Hence, QE purchases depreciate the home currency and lower foreign bond yields.
 A similar argument implies that sterilized purchases of foreign currency by the home or foreign central bank lower home bond yields and raise foreign ones.